 - Client: University of Illinois, UIC

-- Materials: Concrete, Minnesota granite and brick.
+- Materials: Concrete, Minnesota granite, and Brick.

 - Photography: © Walter Netsch, © UIC Archives

-“There was a tremendous accusation that ‘Walter put walls around the campus to keep people out,’ and we put the wall in because we knew that black and white young people would be sitting on the grass together, and we were protecting them from the hostile eyes of the neighborhood.
+There was a tremendous accusation that ‘Walter put walls around the campus to keep people out,’ and we put the wall in because we knew that black and white young people would be sitting on the grass together, and we were protecting them from the hostile eyes of the neighborhood.
 So it depends on whether you are looking in or looking out.
 We were in, looking out.

 – Architect Walter Netsch on designing the UIC

 A series of elevated express walkways tied the campus together.
-The walkways served the practical purpose of moving an enormous number of students efficiently through the campus’ small footprint.
+The walkways served the practical purpose of moving an enormous number of students efficiently through the campus’s small footprint.
 The spine of the walkways was a north-south corridor that ran from the Polk Street entrance to the Chicago Transit Authority’s Halsted Street stop on the north to The Great Court in the campus core and from The Great Court to the parking lots and athletic fields south of Taylor Street.

-“A stone dropped in a pond of water,” was the metaphor architect Walter Netsch of Skidmore, Owings and Merrill (SOM) used to describe the design for the new University of Illinois at Chicago Circle (UICC) campus.
+“A stone dropped in a pond of water” was the metaphor architect Walter Netsch of Skidmore, Owings, and Merrill (SOM) used to describe the design for the new University of Illinois at Chicago Circle (UICC) campus.
 Netsch proposed the campus be built in the Brutalist style, which featured the primary construction materials of concrete, Minnesota granite, and brick.
 Netsch’s metaphor was used to organize the campus buildings by function on each ring out from the campus core.

 While Netsch was the lead architect on the project for SOM, he did not directly design all Circle campus buildings.
 C.F.
-Murphy designed the Chicago Circle Center while also designing the Illini Union (currently, Student Center West) for the University of Illinois at the Medical Center (currently, west side of campus), both built in 1964.
+Murphy designed the Chicago Circle Center while also designing the Illini Union (currently, Student Center West) for the University of Illinois at the Medical Center (currently, west side of campus), both built-in 1964.
 Harry Weese designed the Physical Education Building and the Education and Communications Building (currently, Education, Theatre, Music, and Social Work) for Phase Three.

 Many students and faculty found the concrete harsh and alienating.
 Water from rain and snow dripped from The Great Court and walkways onto the ground-level walkways, often for quite some time after a weather event had passed.
 Some of The Great Court’s granite blocks shifted, leaving dangerous tripping hazards that eventually forced this space to be closed.
 When enrollment only reached 18,000 students instead of the projected 32,000 students, the walkways became superfluous, maintenance declined, and they slowly crumbled.
-The Great Court, The Circle Forum, and the eleveated walkways were demolished during the 1990s in an effort to revitalize the campus core, but at the expense of Netsch’s original vision.
+The Great Court, The Circle Forum, and the elevated walkways were demolished during the 1990s to revitalize the campus core, but at the expense of Netsch’s original vision.